Political Science (POLIT)

 Advanced analysis of psychological, cultural and group processes of opinion formation and change.
 Attention given to the effect of opinion change on electoral outcomes.
 (Formerly 3700:574)

-POLIT:575 American Interest Groups (3 Credits)
+POLIT 575 American Interest Groups (3 Units)

 Reading and research on the development, structure and function of interest groups in the United States.
 (Formerly 3700:575)

-POLIT:576 American Political Parties (3 Credits)
+POLIT 576 American Political Parties (3 Units)

 Reading and research on the development, structure and function of parties in the United States.
 (Formerly 3700:576)

-POLIT:577 Government Relations and Lobbying (3 Credits)
+POLIT 577 Government Relations and Lobbying (3 Units)

 This course examines government relations, lobbying, and advocacy through participating in hands-on applied projects, meeting with elected officials and government relations professionals, and preparing students for the wide range of career options available to government relations professionals.
 (Formerly 3700:577)